One of the Best Things to Do in DC is to Visit the Vietnam War Memorial

 Parking at the Vietnam War Memorial

 Parking is difficult here.
-During non-rush hours and on weekends, you may be lucky to find free on street parking on Constitution Avenue.
+During non-rush hours and on weekends, you may be lucky to find metered on street parking on Constitution Avenue.
 However, at morning rush hour and from 4:00-6:30PM, the US Park Police aggressively tickets cars parked here.
-There is also free on street parking on Ohio Drive near to the Potomac River which is not subject to the rush hour restrictions.
+There is also metered on street parking on Ohio Drive near to the Potomac River which is not subject to the rush hour restrictions.
 However, this entails a fairly long walk.
 Your best bet might be to park in a downtown parking garage and take a pedicab tour of the monuments with Nonpartisan Pedicab.
 We can pick you up at any downtown location for free.
 You can see all the monuments in about two hours and get dropped off back at your car or anywhere else you like.
 This tour is really one of the best things to do in DC.

 The Lincoln Memorial is very near to the Vietnam War Memorial.
 The Einstein Memorial is across Constitution Avenue and a block west.
 The Korean War Memorial is also not far afield.
 Nor is the Lincoln Memorial Reflecting Pool.